 The City is improving Redpath Avenue Parkette, located near Erskine Avenue and Redpath Avenue, in the Mount Pleasant West neighbourhood.
 The parkette design will be developed with the help of community feedback and will focus on fun and creative play opportunities for children, youth, families and older adults of all abilities.
 The improvements are proposed to include upgrades to the pathways, playground, seating and gathering areas, drainage and other park features.

-A fenced off-leash area (OLA) for dogs to safely exercise outdoors and socialize will be included in the design for the improvements happening at Eglinton Park, located within 500 metres of Redpath Parkette.
+A fenced off-leash area (OLA) for dogs to safely exercise outdoors and socialize will be included in the design for the improvements happening at Eglinton Park, located within 500 metres of Redpath Avenue Parkette.
 A map showing the future OLA location is at the end of this page.

 • Spring 2022: Hire a design team